 Not the Final Word

 Keep in mind that automated Digital Accessibility checking tools are not perfect.
 They can check for some general issues, but often fall short of very specialized issues.
-It is always recommended to do a manual audit in addition to using automated tools.
+As Digital Education Strategies (2019) points out, it is always recommended to do a manual audit in addition to using automated tools.
 More importantly, it is always best to include stakeholders with lived experiences with accessibility issues in order to complete a truly inclusive and effective audit.
-Essential Accessibility (2018) has shared a useful guide to Understanding WCAG Compliance Checkers and Their Shortfalls.

 Accessibility...
 One Step Closer